Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

 10. If desired, add one or several conditions to the trigger, see [Add a condition](#add-a-condition).
 You can also create a trigger without adding a single condition.

     > [Info] Repeat the steps **3** to **10** to add a further trigger.
 You can add an unlimited number of triggers to a workflow.

-11. Make sure that the model defined in the trigger is used as the data container for the start place of the workflow.

 12. Click the [APPLY CHANGES] button.
     The trigger has been saved.
 The *Edit trigger for workflow "Workflow name"* window is closed.